openwide-java/artifact-listener/README.md

 Deploy the webapp (`maven-artifact-notifier-webapp/target/maven-artifact-notifier.war`) in your container of choice - we use Tomcat 7 embedded in WST.

+You can override default configuration (`configuration.properties`) by creating a `/etc/maven-artifact-notifier/configuration.properties` file.

+You may also override log4j configuration with a `/etc/maven-artifact-notifier/log4j.properties` file.

 #### Docker

-To configure the application for local testing with Docker, build the project with the 'docker' Maven profile (`mvn clean package -Pdocker`).
+Build the project (`mvn clean package`) and configure the application for local testing with Docker by modifying `docker/configuration-docker.properties` if required.
 You can run it with Tomcat in a Docker container using `docker/tomcat-start.sh`, which mounts the WAR file into Tomcat's  webapps directory so you can run development builds in place.
 Stop it with `docker/tomcat-stop.sh`.
 The docker container exposes Tomcat's default port of 8080, so that port must not be in use unless you modify the startup script to expose a different port.

 Artifact listener should now be available at [http://localhost:8080/maven-artifact-notifier](http://localhost:8080/maven-artifact-notifier).
 Default login/password is admin@artifact-listener.org/admin.